Smart Calculators

 Power Shard

-Consumable that raises a building's clock-speed cap by 50% per shard, up to 3 shards (250% cap).
+A consumable that raises a building's clock-speed cap by 50% each, up to 3 shards (250% cap).
 Required to overclock above 100%.
-Cannot be used on Resource Well Extractors (they inherit from the Pressurizer) but the Pressurizer itself accepts them.
+Resource Well Extractors inherit their clock from the Pressurizer, but the Pressurizer itself accepts shards.

 Somersloop

-Rare collectible (106 in the world as of Patch 1.0) that, when installed in a building slot, amplifies output linearly by (1 + filled/total) while increasing power consumption quadratically by (1 + filled/total)².
+A rare collectible (106 exist as of Patch 1.0) that, installed in a building slot, amplifies output linearly by (1 + filled/total) while raising power quadratically by (1 + filled/total)².
 Cannot be installed on Packagers, extractors or generators.

 Alternate recipe

-Recipe unlocked by scanning a Hard Drive in the MAM.
-Often uses different inputs or different buildings than the default recipe.
+A recipe unlocked by scanning a Hard Drive in the MAM, often using different inputs or a different building than the default.
 There are 106 alternates in 1.0/1.1 — 105 from Hard Drives plus the auto-unlocked Distilled Silica.
-Each Hard Drive scan offers a choice between two alternates.
+Each Hard Drive scan offers a choice between two options.

 Variable-power building

-A building whose power consumption oscillates within each crafting cycle: Particle Accelerator (linear ramp upward), Quantum Encoder (erratic step pattern every 10% of cycle), Converter (triangle wave 62.5% → 100% → 25% → 62.5%).
-Peak power matters for grid sizing — average alone is not safe.
+A building whose power draw oscillates within each crafting cycle: Particle Accelerator (linear ramp), Quantum Encoder (erratic step every 10% of the cycle), Converter (triangle wave, 100-400 MW).
+Peak power, not the average, is what your grid must survive.

 Byproduct

-Secondary output of a recipe.
-Examples: Plastic produces 1 Heavy Oil Residue per 2 Plastic; Aluminum Scrap produces 2 Water per 6 Scrap; Plutonium Fuel Rod produces Plutonium Waste.
-The calculator routes byproducts downstream by default, offsetting upstream demand.
+A secondary output of a recipe — Plastic yields 1 Heavy Oil Residue per 2 Plastic, Aluminum Scrap yields 2 Water per 6 Scrap, Plutonium Fuel Rod yields Plutonium Waste.
+The calculator credits byproducts downstream by default, offsetting upstream demand.

 Cycle recipe